 , a chapter of the Metropolitan Development Guide (of which Thrive MSP 2040

 is the foundation).
 The updated policy plan embraces an integrated approach to water supply, water quality, and wastewater treatment; it also emphasizes collaboration with local government, state, and other partners.

 Long-range plans include significant energy savings

-MCES is working hard to reduce energy consumption at its facilities.
-In the last decade, efforts to conserve and recover energy have yielded an annual savings of more than $3.5 million for our customers.
+We are working hard to reduce energy consumption at our facilities.
+In the last decade, our efforts to conserve and recover energy have yielded an annual savings of more than $3.5 million for our customers.
 By 2020, we anticipate reducing our energy purchases by another $1 million annually.
 We also have more than 17 megawatts of solar energy under contract.
 In 2018, we began a new partnership with Xcel Energy to make all of our electricity purchases 100% renewable by 2040.